5 Tips for Dealing with Loss & Overcoming Grief in Michigan

 - Allow yourself to feel happiness.
 When dealing with loss, particularly of a loved one, you may find it difficult to experience pleasure or feel guilty when you do.
 But experiencing joy and happiness is crucial to overcoming grief.
 So find at least a couple of ways to experience happiness each day.
 Take a walk in the park, watch your favorite sitcom or a funny video, listen to some upbeat music, or do something fun with a friend.
 Gradually, you’ll become more comfortable with experiencing happiness, which will help you in overcoming grief.

 If you’d like to talk with a counselor, Landmark Therapy offers grief counseling in Michigan to anyone residing in the state.
-Counseling is available via online telehealth or at our Clarkston, Michigan office.
+Counseling is available via online telehealth or at our Troy, Michigan counseling center.
 Give us a call today!
 (248) 931-0016